joaquinrivera19/commands/README.md

 # Encadenar número de comandos ( | ).
 Ej: ls -a | grep _
 # Escribir en un archivo ( > ).
 Ej: ls -a | grep _ > underscores.txt

+which [name-of-the-program] : # Locate the binary for a program.

 ```

 ##### Encontrar archivos: